EthanLowenthal/Room-Chat/README.md

 # Room-Chat
-a tool for making student/teacher chat rooms
+A tool for making student/teacher chat rooms

 ### Dependancies
 (install with pip)